shaeantoine/ml_framework_benchmarking/README.md

 ### Intel CPU - PyTorch
 A recent multicore Intel CPU wil be used to assess consumer Intel performance.
 PyTorch will be used here with Intel's extensions for CPU acceleration.

-#### A Note on OS
-*Obviously the OS can't be kept consistent for each device without serious effort.
+**A Note on OS:** *Obviously the OS can't be kept consistent for each device without serious effort.
 As a result, MacOS will be run for Apple Silicon and Linux will be used for Nvidia and Intel.*

 ## Performance Metrics